HappyRogue658/fix-nextcloud-file-creation-date/README.md

 It is best to have a backup of nextcloud DB and data directory before running the script!

-This script overrides the file system creation date with the date taken from nextcloud DB uses SQL query by wwe (https://help.nextcloud.com/u/wwe)
+This script overrides the file system file creation date of files in the nextcloud data directory with the date taken from nextcloud DB

+Uses SQL query by wwe (https://help.nextcloud.com/u/wwe)

 tested on Ubuntu with MySQL DB
 This requires PowerShell as well as the PS module SimplySql